hreese/f5-smtp-monitor/README.md

 The builtin smtp liveness check on BIG-IP F5 has two problems:

 1. it only checks if the SMTP server responds to connections and HELO/EHLO
-2. It contains a bug (repeatedly sending QUIT instead of once) that makes exim send a TCP RST resulting on backend being marked as down.
+2. It contains a [bug](https://support.f5.com/csp/article/K99840695) that makes exim send a TCP RST resulting on backend being marked as down.
 This is fixed in newer releases.

 This test also detects breakage in later stages like contect checks by sending a test email.